shondoe11/blackjack-game/Prep/user-stories.md

 ## Game Specific

-* As an administrator,  I want to ensure the game uses a standard deck of 52 cards, so that the game is fair and follows traditional blackjack rules.
+* As a dealer,  I want to ensure the game uses a standard deck of 52 cards, so that the game is fair and follows traditional blackjack rules.

+* As a dealer, I want to have an unlimited amount  of money, so that the player can play as long as they want.

 * As a player, I want to start a new game, so that I can play Blackjack without previous game interference.

 * As a player, I want to have a reset button at any point in the game.

-* As a player, I want to be able to 'cash out' to the top players leaderboard, once i have decided to stop playing the game entirely.
+* As a player, I want to be able to 'cash out' my total money to the top players leaderboard, once i have decided to stop playing the game entirely.

 * As a player, I want to be able to see my total money throughout the entire game.

+* The leaderboard will NOT reset at any point at all.

 ## Round/Hand Specific